vanwarantion/iyimail/README.md

 # iyimail
-Simple app to manage emails in django
+Simple app to manage emails in django.